 Self-care practice could include more than one of these categories in just one activity

 - Depending on what you do for your self-care, it likely fits into more than just one of these categories, or it could.
 For example, practicing Tai chi outdoors is "movement", "outdoor", and "breathwork".
 Stretching exercises at your desk could be "movement".
 Or, if you add a breathwork exercise to it, it could be both "movement" and "breathwork".

 Ideas from the Self-Care Saturdays theme on the public Facebook Page from February

 - The Research--the Quadruple Aim study

-- "quadruple aim" added a 4th component to the well-known "triple aim".
+- "quadruple aim" added the 4th component to the well-known "triple aim".
 What is the 4th component? clinician well-being and resilience.
 The triple aim doesn't work when the system is burning out clinicians.
-Adding the 4th aim, focus on healthy workplace environment for clinicians, provides a compass for implementing the ideals of triple aim.
+Adding the 4th aim, focus on a healthy workplace environment for clinicians, provides a compass for implementing the ideals of the triple aim.
 Read more in the research paper.